The Will to Battle: May

 J.E.D.D Mason is invited to Hobbestown to discuss whether he can still serve as a Hiveless Tribune.
 While there, news breaks that someone has broken into the Masonic Sanctum Sanctorum.
 The thieves broadcast that J.E.D.D.
 Mason is the heir to the Empire and also steal the top-secret Masonic Oath of Office.
 Cornel MASON threatens to go to war right then, but is talked into waiting.

 J.E.D.D.
 Mason, Spain, Madame, Mycroft, Felix, Dominic, Carlyle (now a despairing Dominican Blacklaw), and Achilles go to the Vatican Reservation to get permission for Madame to marry the King and to discern J.E.D.D.'s next action.

 J.E.D.D.
-Mason goes back to the Rostra in Romanova and declares that as his enemies predicted, he intends to takeover and re-make global system to build a version that does not need the O.S. assassinations to maintain peace.
+Mason goes back to the Rostra in Romanova and declares that as his enemies predicted, he intends to take over and re-make global system to build a version that does not need the O.S. assassinations to maintain peace.
 However, he proposes that all sides wait until the end of the forthcoming Olympic Games, as was the tradition in Ancient Greece.
 A statement attributed to Sniper agrees.

 J.E.D.D.
 Mason, Mycroft, and Achilles meet Aesop and Papa during a visit to Antarctica's capital Esperanza City.
 Throughout the visit, Mycroft receives calls from leaders both alive and dead.
 The group meets with Lesley, disguised and ghostwriting as Sniper because it has been missing since it and Tully rescued Mycroft.
 Lesley gets J.E.D.D.
 Mason to agree to search for and free Sniper, because if it does not compete in the Olympics it would break the truce.

 Back at Madame's nunnery in Burgos, J.E.D.D.
 Mason demands the Cousins' unconditional surrender, refuses Dominic's on behalf of the Mitsubishi, and makes a temporary alliance with Cornel MASON.
 Achilles makes a permanent alliance with MASON.
 The Cousins, Europeans, Mitsubishi, and Humanists submit their proposals for government reform (or lack thereof) to the Alliance Senate.